-“abaqis® is not just about having a better survey, it’s about improving the care and services delivered to residents and making them happier and more satisfied.”Barbara Baylis, RN, MSN Senior VP of Clinical and Residential Services
+“abaqis® is not just about having a better survey, it’s about improving the care and services delivered to residents and making them happier and more satisfied.”Barbara Baylis, RN, MSN Former Senior VP of Clinical and Residential Services

 Kindred Healthcare, Inc.